stevesKnowledge/KnowledgeSystems/Readmes/Readme-Tag Taxonomy.md

 You probably don't want a million tags in your system.

-# TODO: Local Tag Map
-Understand how to display the local tag map, mentioned in [[Video-Aidan Helfant-Watch this to finally understand the Zettelkasten Method in Obsidian]]

-# Category Tags
-Category is a separate field on the notes, which contains a tag, usually one of the "ZettelKasten" tags or a general tag.

-These are used to give an idea of the main purpose of the note:  zettel(idea), reference, readme, etc.

-- [ ] TODO: Make universal Tags
+## TODO: Make Sure tags are universal
-	- "Atomic Note " means "standalone".
-Consider (CARD) ** **Thought:**
+*  **Consider** - Move the "Category" field into the tags (That's what it is, after all!)
+- "**Atomic Note**""  means "standalone" - Did not mean anything to one frend  Consider Card or
+- **Note Taxonomy** Is intended to show the maturity status of the note: How well it is cross referenced, and if it is "done"
-	 *  Aidan Has:  Seedling, Fern, Evergreen, Moc*
+	 *  Aidan Has:  Seedling, Fern, Evergreen, Moc
 	 * Consider: seedling, sapling, tree, forest
+	 * Something else?
+Inbox -> Idea -> Moc -> Topic.

 # Category Tags
-Category is a separate field on the notes, which contains a tag, usually one of the "ZettelKasten" tags or a general tag.
+Category is a separate field on the notes, which contains a tag, usually one of the "ZettelKasten" tags or a general tag, like "Author" or "Book"

 These are used to give an idea of the main purpose of the note:  zettel(idea), reference, readme, etc.